superstreamlabs/memphis.js/README.md

 memphis.storageTypes.DISK;
 ```

-Means that messages persist on disk
+When storage is set to DISK, messages are stored on disk.

 ```js
 memphis.storageTypes.MEMORY;
 ```

-Means that messages persist on the main memory
+When storage is set to MEMORY, messages are stored in the system memory.

 ### Destroying a Station